cleanCocain/ES6-livereload/README.md

 1. copy all the files inside the folder and paste it inside apache server directory.
    (if you want you can create a your own Virtual Host for Apache server)

+2. install following tools.

+       ````npm install --save-dev gulp
+           npm install --save-dev babelify babel-preset-es2015 browserify vinyl-source-stream
+           npm install --save-dev vinyl-buffer gulp-uglify
+           npm install --save-dev gulp-sourcemaps gulp-livereload````

-2. inside the directory, open the console and run 'gulp' in order to run the gulp file.
+3. inside the directory, open the console and run 'gulp' in order to run the gulp file.

-3. To do the livereload changes you need to install the Google chrome plugin (Google chrome).
+4. To do the livereload changes you need to install the Google chrome plugin (Google chrome).

    https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en